 Many wild birds decorate their nests to attract mates, especially male birds.
 They collect beautiful stones, flower petals, and even steal things from households to display exceptional architectural skills.
-This is a part of the bird courtship behaviour.
-I think in any sense, the ability of visual artists to decorate their homes and bring something exceptionally beautiful to live, is a quality we human also appreciate.
+This is a part of the bird courtship behavior.
+I think in any sense, the ability of visual artists to decorate their homes and bring something exceptionally beautiful to live, is a quality we humans also appreciate.

 Copying Mate Choice

 We have talked about birds and monkeys, now let’s go to the sea.
 Copying mate choice is an interesting phenomenon among rainbow fish.
 If younger female rainbow fish observe older females choose mating partners, they tend to copy such mate choice.
 I think this also exist in human – we learn from our parents about dating, so in a way, we are copying others.